tapis-project/documentation/source/technical/files.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The permissions model allows for fine grained access control of paths on a Tapis system.
 The system owner may grant READ and MODIFY permission to specific users.
+MODIFY implies READ.

-Please note that MODIFY does not imply READ.
-Also, note that Tapis permissions are independent of native permissions enforced by the underlying system host.
+Please note that Tapis permissions are independent of native permissions enforced by the underlying system host.

 +++++++++++++++++++++